Rachel Cook Shows Off Killer Figure In Skimpy Pink Bikini

 “Bikini bottoms never looked so good,” joked one fan.

 “That’s one of the nicest backsides I’ve ever seen!!
 So hot!
-And beautiful!” wore one follower, adding several flame emoji.
+And beautiful!” wrote one follower, adding several flame emoji.

 “Such a beautiful girl,” gushed a third Instagram user.